riot/riot.github.io/migration-guide.md

 ### Components registration

-You need to be aware that it previously was automatically registering your Riot.js components but now it will just output them as javascript modules.
-You will need to register your javascript output by yourself:
+You need to be aware that Riot.js components were automatically registered before, but now it will just output them as JavaScript modules.
+You will need to register your JavaScript output manually:

 ```js
 // compiled Riot.js component